jhaardt/wrs/README.md

 Since I needed to change some other packges I uploaded the whole Workspace to Github.

-To Clone th git.
+To Clone the git.
 Go into your new ROS Catkin_Worksace and run.

 `$ git clone https://github.com/jhaardt/wrs.git src`